sinclairzx81/three-instanced-mesh/readme.md

 ### overview

-This project is a small reference project for enabling geometry instancing in threejs' and having it integrate with threes existing material and shadow mapping pipeline.
+This project is a small reference project for enabling geometry instancing for threejs and having it integrate with threes existing material and shadow mapping pipeline.
 This project provides reference `depth`, `distance` and `standard` material shaders and a small demo.

 A demo of this project can be found [here](https://codepen.io/anon/pen/wZOrKd)